pmcilreavy/pmcilreavy.github.io/_posts/2018-12-18-debug-eventgrid-triggered-azure-function.md

 [Azure Event Grid](https://azure.microsoft.com/en-au/services/event-grid/) is analogous to SNS (Simple Notification Service) in AWS.
 It offers a simple event system which operates on a push-push model (rather than push-pull).
 Event Grid uses [topics](https://docs.microsoft.com/en-us/azure/event-grid/concepts).
 Events are published to a topic and subscribers receive the events from the topic.
 This model facilitates reactive programming and works great with Azure Logic apps and Azure Functions.

 Event Grid is deeply integrated into Azure.
 Many of Azure's services can publish events to an Event Grid topic.
 For example, a blob storage container can publish an event whenever an image is uploaded.
 An Azure Function could then subscribe to this event and be used to resize and compress the image.

+Anyway, since an Event Grid topic is not something that can be run locally, it can make debugging the Azure Function that subscribes to a topic a bit challenging at times.
+First let's quickly look at the structure of an event.

 ## Structure of an Event Grid Event